Markellas/Simple-Chat-Clearing-Bot-Discord.py/README.md

-# simple-chat-clear-bot-discord.py
+# A simple chat clearing bot for Discord (Discord.py)
-Simple chat clear bot in Discord.py (Python)
+You can use this code for your Discord bot.